How to Preserve Bar Coasters | Another Coaster Friday

 I used my lighter to pop the bubbles in the resin.
 Be careful and move the lighter and flame around fast, so you don’t set the coasters on fire!!!

-Remember, these are cardboard or paper coasters.
 Those materials are highly flammable.
 Setting them on fire will cause a disappointing outcome.

 Use lighter to pop resin on cardboard coasters